 Other ways Jitegemee provides social support include:

-- Providing daily lunches where students can come together as a community.
+- Providing daily breakfast and lunch where students can come together as a community.

-- Hosting a yearly Children’s Day to recognize our students.
+- Hosting an Annual Children’s Day to recognize our students’ achievements.

 - Offering tutoring after school and during school breaks.